pcavendano/lukas/README.md

 poetry run python manage.py runserver

-The urls.py file in the lukasDjango is where you add routes
+The urls.py file in the core is where you add routes

 to add a new app we can use